TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 - Nvidia GeForce GTX 960 2GB (Core Clock +230, Memory Clock +650)
 - Asus A88XM-A Mainboard
 - Windows 10 x64 Pro

-Note: There is now a workarround to change the Priority on Games with EasyAntiCheat.